TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * You can view if any tasks has taken a long time to complete.
 This may occur in case of uneven data distribution.

 * Scheduler Delay indicates the waiting period for the task.
+Delays can  be caused if there are too many concurrent jobs.

 * Shuffle reads and writes: Shuffles are written to disk and take lot of time to write and read.
 This can be avoided by using colocated and replicated tables.
 You can use high performance SSD drives for temporary storage (spark.local.dir) to improve shuffle times.

 * Number of parallel tasks: Due to concurrency, multiple queries may take cores and a particular query may take longer.
 To fix this, you can create a new scheduler and [assign appropriate cores to it](/best_practices/capacity_planning.md).

 * GC time: Occasionally, on-heap object creation can slow down a query because of garbage collection.
-In these cases, it is recommended that you increase the on-heap memory (especially when you have row tables) and avoid HashJoin and use SortMergeJoin.
+In these cases, it is recommended that you increase the on-heap memory (especially when you have row tables).